 Doctoral applicants are required to submit a sample of their master’s level work, a paper of at least five pages in length.
 Individuals that can no longer access their master’s level work may submit a professional writing sample of the same length or may compose an academic paper on an educational topic.

-Educational/professional papers should be emailed to email@example.com.
+Educational/professional papers should be emailed to email@example.com using the subject line:

 400-word Writing Sample